-Historically, minority group members have been underrepresented in the legal profession.
+However, minority group members have historically been underrepresented in the legal profession.
 The law school population (as well as the legal profession) does not reflect accurately the vibrant and expanding racial and ethnic population in our society.
 To promote diversity, law schools actively seek qualified African American, Latino, Asian, and Native American students, as well as other students of color.
 Law schools increasingly find that diversity within the classroom enriches the learning process for all students.

 Why am I considered a minority applicant?

 Law schools consider your ethnic or racial status to be whatever you indicate on your LSAT registration forms.
 This factor alone is not a guarantee of admission, but it helps admission committees form a more complete picture of who you are.
 They are interested in how your individual history has affected your life, including whatever disadvantages you may have overcome.

 Ethnic/racial identity is self-reported either on your LSAC registration or on law school application materials or both.
 Candidates should be careful to answer questions about race and ethnicity as completely as possible.
 Some law schools are not permitted by state law to inquire about a candidate’s race or ethnicity.
 However, many still do, and this information is one of many factors a law school may consider when reviewing your application.